nextstrain/cli/doc/development.md

 ### Updating the Bioconda recipe

+Typically the [autobump PR][] created by BiocondaBot when it notices the PyPI release will be sufficient.
+Look it over and comment:

+> @BiocondaBot please add label

+to get it reviewed and merged.

-If there are changes to the Python version or dependency list in `setup.py`, then create a PR in [bioconda-recipes][] translating the changes in `setup.py` to [Conda package match specifications][].
+However, if there are changes to the minimum Python version or dependency list in `setup.py`, then create a PR in [bioconda-recipes][] translating the changes in `setup.py` to [Conda package match specifications][].
 Follow instructions at [nextstrain/bioconda-recipes/README.md][].
+You'll need to ask that the [autobump PR][] is closed in favor of your own PR.

 ## Tests